 In SDLC method, high emphasis is on the requirement analysis and information gathering before the project coding starts.
 That’s why the user gets pressurize and doesn’t get the feel of their product as there is no working and building for a long time.
 Maybe customers need to change something after they get to see the software.
 So the traditional approach is the rigid process and it is not feasible to do the major changes in the project is required.

 The RAD model is an ongoing process with the user involvement that increases the delivery of the working model.
-This result in fast delivery and user involvement decrease the risk of non-conformity with the actual requirement given by the user.
+This result in fast delivery and user involvement decreases the risk of non-conformity with the actual requirement given by the user.

 RAD model is very efficient to get the required project with rapid delivery.
 This is due to the reusability of components and parallel development.
 RAD will result better if high skilled engineers are available to work on the projects and customer is also committed to the project with the on-time delivery.
-If both sides is not strong, the model may fail in the result.
+If both sides are not strong, the model may fail in the result.

 Advantages of RAD Model